junjiezhujason/aegis/README.md

 ## Development

-For the development of either the full or lite version, run:
+For the development of either the full version, run:

-    python3 main.py --debug $mode --port 5000 --folder $maindir
+    python3 main.py --debug --lite --port 5000 --folder ./data

-The `$version` could be either `core` or `lite`.
+or for the lite version, run:

-Again, the port number can be changed.
+    python3 main.py --debug --port 5000 --folder $maindir

 For convenience, there is an equivalent bash script wrapper that launches this python command: